Find a better way to borrow or invest with peer-to-peer lending.

 There are a few peer-to-peer or marketplace lenders available in the US right now.
 Here’s how you can compare and find the right one for you:

 - How much will you be charged?
 This is an important aspect to consider for borrowers and investors.
 When it comes to borrowing, you need to consider what your rate will be and how much the loan origination fee is.
 You can generally check your rate without it affecting your credit file.
-For investors, what fees will you be charged?
+For investors, you’ll want to find out what the provider will charge you in fees.

 - Are you eligible?
 This is an important consideration for borrowers.
 Check the minimum criteria and make sure you meet it before applying.